pesterhazy/presumably/posts/boot-react-native.md

 # Summary

 This guide is the first part of a series of posts on Boot React Native.
-In the next installation, you'll learn more about building mobile apps using Reagent and React Native.
+In the next installation, you'll learn more about building mobile apps interactively using Reagent and React Native.
 Stay tuned!

 And say hello on twitter: [@pesterhazy](https://twitter.com/pesterhazy).